agent.yaml

 name: "Turn Program" # Optional — defaults to the callable name

-The grader path's module must be importable from the working directory when the test is run (e.g., a graders/ package next to agent.yaml).
+The grader is a "module.path:callable" reference resolved at config-load time (a missing module / attribute / non-callable raises ConfigError before any agent runs).
+The module must be importable from the working directory (e.g. a graders/ package next to agent.yaml).

 Grader contract¶